MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 ### Import the ContosoShopEasy repository

-GitHub repository imports allow you to create a copy of an existing repository in your own GitHub account.
-This process preserves the original repository's history while giving you full control over the imported copy.
+GitHub Importer allows you to create a copy of an existing repository in your own GitHub account, giving you full control over the imported copy.
+Although GitHub Importer doesn't migrate Issues, PRs, or Discussions, the repository includes a GitHub Actions workflow that automates the creation of issues based on the codebase.

 In this task, you import the ContosoShopEasy project and create GitHub issues that mirror the security vulnerabilities present in the codebase.

 Use the following steps to complete this task: